 The Gold Rush of 1898 is what put Skagway on the map, and some of the event’s less fortunate participants can be found at the north end of town across the White Pass and Yukon Route Railroad tracks.

-The cemetery is down a short path off of a parking lot, and a short walk further brings you to the base of Reid Falls.
+The Gold Rush Cemetery is down a short path off of a parking lot, and a short walk further brings you to the base of Reid Falls.
 If you get there at the right time, you can spend a couple minutes waving to the passengers on the WP&YR trains headed up the pass.
-History lover?
-This could be the chance to do Alaska shore excursions cheap that you’ve been looking for.

 4. Play disc golf at Seven Pastures